Allison Transmission: Buy For Future Dividend Increases

-Although the shares of Allison Transmission (ALSN) are up about 30% over the past twelve months, I think there's more upside ahead for long term investors.
+Although the shares of Allison Transmission (ALSN) are up about 30% over the past twelve months, I think there's more upside ahead for long-term investors.
 I'll go through my reasoning below by focusing on the financial history here, and by modeling future price by the dividend.
 In addition, I'll comment on the stock in a relativistic context.
 Although there's obviously volatility here, the shares still represent good relative value.

 Financial Snapshot

-Although the topline has been choppy over the past several years, net income has been generally growing.
+Although the top line has been choppy over the past several years, net income has been generally growing.
 This is the result of a net income margin that has grown nicely (from about 8.5% in 2013 to 16% in the most recent period), which suggests a level of scale efficiency here.
 The firm seems able to eek larger profits out of a single share of revenue, which suggests to me that we should care less about revenue in this instance.

 More importantly than generally rising net income, earnings per share have grown at a CAGR of about 21% over the past six years on the back of an aggressive share buyback program.
 Share count has dropped at a CAGR of about 3.75% over the past six years.
 In that time, management has returned about $1.3 billion to shareholders ($911 billion from stock buybacks, the balance from dividends).
 This is a management that seems intent on treating shareholders well, which I consider to be critical.